 The following courses satisfy the Domestic Cultural Diversity Requirement: ECED 243; EDUC 338, SPED 243, 338.
-The following courses, when scheduled as W courses, count toward the Writing Requirement: ECED 344, EDUC/SPED 338, and EDUC 339.
+A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.